vasi/diskfile/README.md

 * Only disk block-devices are tested, I've no idea what will happen with other such devices
 * Only Mac OS X and Linux supported
 * Only read access is allowed
+* There's no support for fancy parameters like offset and file mode.
+For those, check out [fusefile](https://github.com/vi/fusefile).

 All the above should be fixable, patches welcome!